May 25 - June 29, 2014

 Credits and Grades:

-The program is organized and taught either by Washington University faculty or highly qualified instructors.
-The on-site director will always be available to advise students on an individual basis and help solve academic or housing problems.
+The program is organized and taught by Washington University faculty, French healthcare specialists or other qualified instructors.
+The on-site director will always be available to assist students on an individual basis and to solve academic or housing problems.
+A helpful teaching assistant, a stellar student in the program from a prior year, will also be onsite for valuable student-to-student advice and course work reviews.

 As the authentic way to discover a foreign culture is to share the daily life of the native inhabitants, each student is housed with a French family.
 Total immersion in French life enhances the student's knowledge of French language and social customs.
 Particular attention is given to the association between the students and his/her host family, based on a housing questionnaire filled out by the student.